josephtey/AmplifyWorkshop/README.md

    - Use AI to recognise objects in images
    - Allow users to add these recognised objects

-These 4 components are the **basis** of almost every application.
-With these 4 components, you will have the skills to make a forum, a to-do list app, even a social media platform!
+These 4 components are the **basis** of almost **every** application.
+With these 4 components, the possibilities are endless - you will have the skills to create a forum, a task tracker, a basic social media platform, and so much more.
+We hope that after this workshop, you will use these core components to build something greater!

 ## Setting up your Development Environment